Sai-Developer-1405/DIGITAL-MOVIE-TICKET-PORTAL/README.md

 ### **3️⃣ Frontend Setup**

 * Open the frontend folder.
-* Launch using a local server or environment compatible with AngularJS.
+* Launch using a local server or environment compatible with ReactJS.

 ---